cli135/computational-genomics-team-47/README.md

 Below we describe specific runs of the program, reproducible on the ugrad machines, and their expected results.

 - `python src/main.py --input-query covid-assemblies/covid-assembly-1.txt`
-  - As described in section 5.2, Table 2, the output of this run should classify the assembly as 100% reads from COVID.
+  - As described in section 5.2, Table 2, the output of this run should classify the assembly as 100% reads from COVID:
+    - "`100.0% of reads mapped to Taxonomy ID 2697049, Severe acute respiratory syndrome coronavirus 2 isolate Wuhan-Hu-1, complete genome`"

   - `python src/main.py --input-query covid-assemblies/covid-assembly-2.txt`
   - `python src/main.py --input-query covid-assemblies/covid-assembly-3.txt`
   - ... (for files `4` through `8`)
   - `python src/main.py --input-query covid-assemblies/covid-assembly-9.txt`
-  - The output of this run should classify the assembly as 100% reads from COVID.
+    - The output of these assemblies should also classify the assembly as 100% reads from COVID.
+      - "`100.0% of reads mapped to Taxonomy ID 2697049, Severe acute respiratory syndrome coronavirus 2 isolate Wuhan-Hu-1, complete genome`"

 - `python src/main.py --input-query covid-assemblies/covid-contaminated-with-phiX174.txt`
   - As described in section 5.5 of the writeup, the output of this run should classify the assembly as 85.14% reads from COVID, and 14.86% of reads as E. coli phage phiX174.
+    - "`85.71% of reads mapped to Taxonomy ID 2697049, Severe acute respiratory syndrome coronavirus 2 isolate Wuhan-Hu-1, complete genome, 14.29% of reads mapped to Taxonomy ID 2886930, Escherichia phage phiX174, complete genome`"

 To summarize, the program can be run on any of the 9 input assemblies, `covid-assemblies/covid-assembly-i.txt`, where `i` is one of `1`, `2`, ..., `9`.